AeybelV/Miles-SW/docs/design/System-Design.md

 To manage the selection of the appropriate PAL implementation for a given platform, a configuration mechanism is used.
 This can be done through compile-time directives, these can be set using `menuconfig`.

-The reccomended implementation is through the use of [WiringX](https://github.com/wiringX/wiringX), a library that allows developers to control the GPIO of various platforms with generic and uniform functions.
-By using wiringX, the same code will run on all platforms supported by wiringX, natively.
+The reccomended implementation on the Linux Core is through the use of subsystems provided by the Linux Kernel.
+That way systems such as GPIO, I2C are the same across all Linux SBC's.
+There is minimal change to the PAL as kernel features are used.
+Any DT-overlays are bundled with PAL for that platform.

+While the PAL will for almost all use cases call underyling kernel subsystems, the code will still be portable for other OS'es or in the case of no OS.

 ## Hardware Abstraction Layer (HAL)